stream-protocol/stream-connect-framework/README.md

 myStreamConnectApp.processPayment(...);
 myStreamConnectApp.createTransaction(...);

-// Explore the full range of **Stream**Connect's features in the documentation.
+// Explore the full range of StreamConnect's features in the documentation.
 ```

 ## Documentation